 The LMA does not own any riparian and/or lakebed impoundment property.
 The owners of the riparian and/or impoundment lakebed properties of Lake Mallalieu and the adjacent Willow River channels may be viewed at St. Croix County Maps, GIS, and Land Information services.

-If the WDNR issues a permit for the LMA’s proposed dredging project, the LMA may not commence the dredging project without first obtaining authorizations from the owners of the riparian and/or impoundment lakebed properties within the dredging area, and without also obtaining all other required federal, state, and local approvals and permits.
+If the WDNR issues a permit for the LMA’s proposed dredging project, the LMA could not commence the dredging project without first obtaining authorizations from the owners of the riparian and/or impoundment lakebed properties within the dredging area, and without also obtaining all other required federal, state, and local approvals and permits.

 As a qualified lake association, the LMA possesses no legal authority to compel any owner of any Lake Mallalieu or Willow River riparian and/or impoundment lakebed property to undertake or to allow the performance of any dredging activities on their properties.